Insurance

 Using data, insurers can tailor messaging to life stage, policy type, and behaviour.
 They could send out birthday wishes, a reminder on insurance products they’ve browsed, tailored advice at renewal, and even personalised videos.
 The number one rule; relevance is always key.

-Dedicated platforms give insurers a powerful way to build lasting relationships with their most passionate customers.
-Take Hagerty’s HDC UK Clubhouse, which offers a space for classic car enthusiasts to connect, access exclusive content, and participate in events.
+Take Hagerty, a classic car insurer, which also runs HDC UK, a drivers club, which offers a space for classic car enthusiasts to connect, access exclusive content, and participate in events.

-With their dedicated platform, Hagerty turns policyholders into active members of a lifestyle-driven community.
 Community invokes a sense of belonging and shared identity, both of which are key drivers of long-term engagement.
 For insurers, it’s a way to go beyond policies and become a brand customers choose to spend time with.

 What Does the Future of Customer Engagement in Insurance Look Like?